-19th and 20th century Russian literature, Soviet and Russian film, Russian and European culture, medical history, environmental studies, space and place in literature, literary and critical theory
+19th and 20th century Russian literature, Soviet and Russian film, Russian and European culture, medical history, environmental studies, space and place in literature, literary and critical theory, Russian language and culture through media

-“Chekhov’s Environmental Psychology: Medicine and the Early Prose” (forthcoming with Slavic Review), Winter 2020
+“Chekhov’s Environmental Psychology: Medicine and the Early Prose," Slavic Review Winter 2021.

 “Letters, Dreams, and Their Environments” in Chekhov’s Letters, edited by Carol Apollonio and Radislav Lapushin, 247-52.
 New York: Lexington Books, 2018.